B2B homepage structure isn’t about following a template. It’s about guiding visitors through a logical journey from awareness to action.

 Every element should have a clear place in the hierarchy.
 Nothing should compete with your primary message or CTA.

-Section 1: Hero (Above the Fold)
+Section 1: Hero (above the fold)

 Essential elements: